SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. literalinclude:: /literals/T1tttt.txt
    :lines: 10-20

-As we can see, the UL map is given as a python array with the structure:
+As we can see, the UL map is given as a Python array with the structure:
 :math:`[[\mbox{masses},\mbox{upper limit}], [\mbox{masses},\mbox{upper limit}],...]`.

 Data Set Folder: Efficiency Map Type